-Figure 11: Completed retail, office and leisure development in Test Valley (2011-2019)9
+Figure 11: Completed retail, office and leisure development in Test Valley (2012-2020)11

-11.13 As shown in Figure 10, there has been an increase in the amount of completed retail, office and leisure development compared to the last reporting year.
-The total completed retail, office and leisure development for 2018/19 is 6,062 m2.
-The biggest increases in total floor space are within shops, leisure and offices, with a decrease in restaurants and cafes.
+11.13 As shown in Figure 11, there has been a decrease in the amount of completed retail, office and leisure development compared to the last reporting year.
+The total completed retail, office and leisure development for 2019/20 is 4,596 m2.
+The biggest change in total floor space is within A1 shops.

-9 For additional information: A1 Shops (Shops, retail warehouses, post offices, ticket and travel agencies, sale of cold food for consumption off premises, hairdressers, funeral directors, hire shops, dry cleaners, internet cafes; A3 Food and drink (Restaurants and cafes); A4 Drinking establishments (Public houses, wine bards or other drinking establishments); D2 - Assembly and leisure (Cinemas, concert halls, bingo halls, dance halls, swimming baths, skating rinks, gymnasiums, other areas for indoor and outdoor sports or recreations not involving motorised vehicles or firearms.
+11 For additional information: A1 Shops (Shops, retail warehouses, post offices, ticket and travel agencies, sale of cold food for consumption off premises, hairdressers, funeral directors, hire shops, dry cleaners, internet cafes; A3 Food and drink (Restaurants and cafes); A4 Drinking establishments (Public houses, wine bards or other drinking establishments); D2 - Assembly and leisure (Cinemas, concert halls, bingo halls, dance halls, swimming baths, skating rinks, gymnasiums, other areas for indoor and outdoor sports or recreations not involving motorised vehicles or firearms.